twolfson/twolfson.com/articles/startup-time-investing.md

 As for the other 2 questions, let's think about incremental improvements to get to "fast and easy", as well as how much time they'll take.

+## Runbooks and note taking
-The best low hanging fruit is that we haven't [invested in the fundamentals][] yet.
-These will pay dividends immediately (time saving vs time invested) and be long-lasting:
+The biggest impact low hanging fruit is that we haven't [invested in the fundamentals][] yet around good documentation practices.
+Most investment in fundamentals will pay dividends immediately (time saving vs time invested) and be long-lasting.

-- Creating documentation (aka runbooks) for such processes
-  - This would not only be for Engineering, with SQL commands for them to copy/paste
-  - but also be for Sales before they complete the initial handoff to Engineering

 [invested in the fundamentals]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#invest-in-fundamentals

-By doing this, we (1) remove the stress + speeds up step 3, and (2) eliminate steps 4-7.
-So the updated list looks like:
+In this scenario, I would (1) take notes as I run through the process, then (2) clean up the notes afterward for consumption by others.
+In the end, this documentation is called a runbook or a workflow.

+By doing this we now have commands for Engineering to copy/paste, thus stress less and spend less time about getting code right next time.

+Additionally we've established a convention for the rest of the company to adopt, e.g. Sales + Engineering can collaborate on a runbook to verify all fields are filled in before handing off to Engineering, thus eliminating steps 4-7.

+The new process now looks like:

 1. Sales finishes signing a contract with Customer
 2. Sales goes through runbook, verifies no issues, and notifies Engineering of the new registration